-Scope:global.
-Type:required.
+Scope: global.
+Type: required.
+Intent: inout.
 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical scalar.
 Type, rank and size must agree on all processes.

 root Root process holding data to be broadcast.

-Scope:global.
-Type:optional.
+Scope: global.
+Type: optional.
+Intent: in.
 Specified as: an integer value $0 \le root \le np - 1$, default 0 dat On processes other than root, the data to be broadcast.

-Scope:global.
+Scope: global.
+Type: required.
+Intent: inout.
 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical scalar.
 Type, rank and size must agree on all processes.